mozilla-l10n/introduction/docs/index.markdown

 ## How to become a Mozilla localizer

-That’s easy: to access Pontoon, you need a Firefox account and can start contributing right away.
+That’s easy: to access Pontoon, you need a Mozilla account and can start contributing right away.
 Here you can find some basic documentation on [how to use Pontoon](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/index.html).

 As a brand new contributor, you will only be able to provide suggestions.
 A translator or locale manager in your community will need to review your work before it can ship in the final product.
 You can find [more information about roles in this page](https://mozilla-l10n.github.io/localizer-documentation/community/l10n_community_roles.html).